Main contents start here

 (1) Wholesale Trade

-The number of wholesale establishments was 364,814 in 2016.
+The number of wholesale establishments in operation was 364,814 in 2016.
 Observed by size of operation in terms of persons engaged, establishments with less than 20 persons accounted for 88.6 percent of the total.
-A total of 88.5 percent were corporations, while 11.4 percent were individual proprietorships.
+By type of corporate form, 88.5 percent of them were corporations, while 11.4 percent were individual proprietorships.

-The number of persons engaged in wholesale was 4 million in 2016, of which 703,623 were persons other than full-time employees (including those who are referred to as "contract employees", "non-regular members of staff", "part-timers", and similar appellations) and temporary employees, making up 17.6 percent of the total.
+The number of persons engaged in the wholesale sector was 4 million in 2016, 703,623 of which were persons other than full-time employees (including those who are referred to as "contract employees", "non-regular members of staff", "part-timers", and similar appellations) and temporary employees, making up 17.6 percent of the total.

 (2) Retail Trade

 The number of retail establishments in operation totaled 990,246 in 2016.
 Observed by size of operation in terms of persons engaged, establishments with less than 10 persons accounted for 79.2 percent of the total.
-By type of legal organization, 60.6 percent of retail establishments were corporations, while 39.2 percent were individual proprietorships.
-The proportion of individual proprietorships was higher in the retail sector than in the wholesale sector.
+By type of corporate form, 60.6 percent of them were corporations, while 39.2 percent were individual proprietorships.
+The proportion of individual proprietorships was higher than that in the wholesale sector.

 There were 590,847 eating and drinking places establishments in operation and 4.12 million persons engaged at them in 2016.

-Chapter 11 Trade, International Balance of Payments, and International Cooperation (PDF:3,775KB)
+Chapter 11 Trade, International Balance of Payments, and International Cooperation (PDF:3,860KB)

 (1) Overview of Trade